-As you start your journey learning how to sell products online in 2018, begin at the beginning.
+As you start your journey learning how to sell products online, begin at the beginning.
 50% of your success is in what you sell, and 50% is how you sell it.
 Selling products online is an adventure, and depending on your approach, it can be as fun and effective as everything else that you do online.

 Why do you want to sell online?
 Are you expanding your already-successful local business?
 Have you always wanted to go into business for yourself?
 These 7 tips for how to sell products online will yield the best results.